 Audrey Hepburn’s Spaghetti al Pomodoro is simple to make yet a classic Italian pasta sauce that combines only the best organic ingredients with organic pasta.
 The flavor is outstanding and always gets rave reviews every time I make a batch of it.

 The British actress, model, dancer, and humanitarian Audrey Hepburn was recognized as a film and fashion icon.
 In her son’ Book titled Audrey at Home: Memories of My Mother’s Kitchen, a firm fan of Spaghetti al Pomodoro.
-How can you not love such a simple Italian Classic such as Audrey Hepburn’s Spaghetti al Pomodoro?
+How can you not love such a simple Italian Classic as Audrey Hepburn’s Spaghetti al Pomodoro?
 Hands down, it’s one of my favorite go-to simple pasta sauces.

 I would positively induct her into a Southern Belle Status if I could.
 Aubrey was born Audrey Kathleen Ruston in Brussels, Belgium; however, that didn’t stop her love for pasta and sauce.
 Audrey is said to have loved her Spaghetti al Pomodoro so much she ate it one or more times a week, swimming in tons of sauce.
 After making her sauce, I really can’t blame her.

 I can not say enough about quality, quality, quality, quality, ingredients when you make this recipe.
 Audrey used only the finest ingredients when she made this recipe.
 Her son would be the first to tell you, and She taught him that the secret to Italian cuisine came from quality ingredients.
 This is 100%, fact, friends.

 One of the most common mistakes made by some is using low-quality tomatoes that taste harsh chemicals, preserves, and are loaded with filler ingredients.
-Usually, the best tomatoes are San Marzano.
+Usually, the best tomatoes are from San Marzano.
 Italy is the home to these deep red, plum-style tomatoes.
 San Marzanos are grown in the fertile soil of the Campania region.
 Their sweet flavor, dense pulp, low acidity make them perfect for homemade sauces.

 Top 5 Tomatoes to use to make a sauce: